 - Peanut or other frying oil

-- 1 - 1 1/2 cups white cheddar cheese curds (for authentic poutine.
-Torn chunks of mozzarella cheese would be the closest substitutation)
+- 1 - 1 1/2 cups white cheddar cheese curds (Or torn chunks of mozzarella cheese would be the closest substitution)

 Credits: Poutine Gravy adapted from Ricardo.